abhardwaj1-png/adi-first-gds/docs/info.md

 ## How it works

-Explain how your project works
+Explain how your project works.
+Using AND, XOR, NAND

 ## How to test